XC1a/ProMiSE/README.md

 ### 5.2.1 Basic flow

-**NOTE** : Firstly, ProMiSE supports to monitor the program with or without instrumentation.
+**NOTE**: Firstly, ProMiSE supports monitoring the program with or without instrumentation.
 For instance, CFI does not require the instrumentation.
-For experiment, we simply instrument a function at the beggining of the program to initialize (1) monitor program to monitor hardware and (2) the CFG/DFG (stored as the security table, which will be automatically generated in the shell `build.sh`).
-In future, this part can be moved to operation system.
+For the experiment, we simply instrument a function at the beginning of the program to initialize (1) monitor program to monitor hardware and (2) the CFG/DFG (stored as the security table, which will be automatically generated in the shell `build.sh`).
+In the future, this part can be moved to the operating system.

 You can see all the details of the initialization in `dfi_inst.cc`.

-**This part starts with `build.sh`, before using it, modifying the path in this file: `YOUR_PATH` and `SPEC_PATH`.** `YOUR_PATH` refers this repository's path and `SPEC_PATH` refers to the SPEC CPU 2006's path.
+**This part starts with `build.sh`, before using it, modify the path in this file: `YOUR_PATH` and `SPEC_PATH`.** `YOUR_PATH` refers to this repository's path, and `SPEC_PATH` refers to the SPEC CPU 2006's path.

 There are some ways to use `build.sh`: